zerotier/terraform-provider-zerotier/README.md

 until we know the identity.

-The ```zerotier_identity``` resource lets us pre-generate an identity for use with a ```zerotier_member``` resource, but a freshly provision instance or container will not know the secret.
+The ```zerotier_identity``` resource lets us pre-generate an identity for use with a ```zerotier_member``` resource, but a freshly provisioned instance or container will not know the secret.

 Therefore, the secret part of the identity will need to somehow be installed on the node by one of:

 - Injection via userdata / environment
 - Pre-baking of the secret into the booted instance or container